-- Get Risk Assessment: Compliance Manager allows you to create assessments for your data under a policy.
+- Compliance Manager allows you to create assessments for your data under a policy.
 In addition to that, it gives results as risk-based assessments.
 It is important to get risk-based assessments as GDPR requires organization to safeguard data with the level of risk associated with the said data.
 Furthermore, it allows you to see compliance across all cloud applications such as Office 365, Azure and Dynamics 365 in a single dashboard.

-- Get Actionable Insights: It gives you actionable insights into your compliance policy.
+- It gives you actionable insights into your compliance policy.
 It will analyze what compliance requirements are complete and what requirements are incomplete.
 Also, it will make recommendations to meet the compliance requirements.
 This feature is crucial for organizations who want to be GDPR compliant.
 It will be quite difficult to manually check all compliance requirements without getting recommendations.

 How to get solution for GDPR compliance in Microsoft Cloud?

 Access documentation helpful to your GDPR accountability, and to your understanding of the technical and organizational measures Microsoft has taken to support the GDPR.
 Documentation for Data Protection Impact Assessments (DPIAs), Data Subject Requests (DSRs), and data breach notification is provided to incorporate into your own accountability program in support of the GDPR.

 Assess and manage compliance risk